dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 A few facts concerning the normal (or Gaussian) distribution are summarized next.

 ## The normal distribution
 In probability theory, a probability density function (pdf), or density of a continuous random variable, is a function giving the relative chance that the random variable takes on a given value.
 For a continuous distribution, the probability of the random variable being exactly equal to a given value is zero.
 The probability of the random variable falling in a range of values is given by the integral of this variable’s pdf function over that range.
-For the normal distribution $N(\mu,\sigma^2)$  the pdf is denoted $\phi(z|\mu,\sigma)$ given by:
+For the normal distribution $N(\mu,\sigma^2)$  the pdf is denoted $\phi(z|\mu,\sigma)$.

 By definition,